RayJW/awesome-foss/README.md

 ### Community Platforms

-When communicating with big communities of strangers a very specific feature set is required.
-In recent years Discord has overwhelmingly taken the position of the leader in this specific area.
+When communicating with big communities of strangers, a very specific feature set is required.
+In recent years, Discord has overwhelmingly taken the position of the leader in this specific area.
 However, there are a bunch of security, and privacy concerns regarding Discord.
 Basically everything is logged, unencrypted, and your personal data is used for tracking / advertisement reasons.
-For a more laid out overview you can check [this Reddit post](https://www.reddit.com/r/privacy/comments/rsxeee/you_should_never_use_discord_and_heres_why).
+For a more laid out overview, you can check this Reddit post.
 However, it doesn't have to be that way.
 There are open-source alternatives that respect your privacy.

 | Software  | Description |
 |-----------|-------------|